Saint Nicolas Church, Trnava: Architecture

-Saint Nicolas Church is a Gothic cathedral in Trnava, Slovakia.
-It was built between 1380 and 1421.
-The church is 60m long, 31 m wide, its sanctuary was 17,3m and the nave 18m high.
+The church is 60m long, 31 m wide, its sanctuary was 17.3m and the nave 18m high.
 The architecturally homogeneous Gothic basilica type temple, whose nave is nearby twice as high as the aisles, bears marks of the Danube style.
 The sanctuary of this massive brick structure faces east.
 Buttresses supporting the high walls alternate with Gothic windows decorated with original stone traceries.
-The largest Gothic window, adorned with rich traceries and stained glass, is at the church front.
+The largest Gothic window, adorned with rich traceries and stained glass, is at the church front, and depicts Saint Cecilia.
+The north tower houses one of the largest bells in Europe.